cloud-gov/cg-site/_docs/ops/runbook/restoring-rds.md

 Finally, rename the new instance to be just `<instance name>` so it matches what the original instance was, and what the application(s) is bound to.
 This ensures that the application will still function properly and connect to the new database instance.

-### Follow up and confirm with the customer
+### Follow up and confirm with the tenant

-When the restore is completely finished, notify the customer and ask them to confirm that their application(s) is still functioning properly and that the data is properly restored.
+When the restore is completely finished, notify the tenant and ask them to confirm that their application(s) is still functioning properly and that the data is properly restored.
 Help them troubleshoot any other issues if there is anything still wrong.

-Once we receive confirmation that the restore has been completed successfully, coordinate with the customer when it is appropriate to remove the old instance, particularly if it is needed for a security audit or forensic analysis.
+Once we receive confirmation that the restore has been completed successfully, coordinate with the tenant when it is appropriate to remove the old instance, particularly if it is needed for a security audit or forensic analysis.
 This is important as we do not want old database instances hanging around, which contribute to extraneous overhead costs.

 ## Platform Databases

 Databases created by Terraform store credentials in the Terraform State S3 Bucket:

 ```sh
 aws s3 cp s3://${TF_STATE_BUCKET}/cf-${ENVIRONMENT}/terraform.tfstate tmp/state.file
 ```

 To retrieve the RDS instance provisioned for `staging concourse`:

 ```sh
 cat tmp/sample.file | grep staging_concourse_rds_host | less
 ```